AbdulrahmanJ204/school-management-system/STUDENT_ATTENDANCE_REPORT_API.md

 ## Error Responses
 - `401 Unauthorized`: Missing or invalid authentication
 - `403 Forbidden`: Insufficient permissions
-- `404 Not Found`: Student not found for the authenticated user or current academic year not found
+- `404 Not Found`: Student not found for the authenticated user, current academic year not found, or no semesters found